MislavJaksic/Prototyping/WebProgramming/HTMLTutorial/README.txt

 ### HTML <head>

-The <head>'s job is to contain metadata about the document, data about the page's contents.
+<head>: contains metadata about the document, data about the page's contents.

 Metadata: charset,
           author and description,